Brandoncyu/react-notes/topics.md

 <details>
     <summary>Answer here</summary>

     Make the store available to all container components in the application without passing it explicitly.
-You only need to use it once when you render the root component:
+You only need to use it once when you render the root component.
 </details>